 International Management and Intercultural Communication (Master's program) – Program Content

-Students enrolled in this international Master's program study at each of the four partner universities in Germany, China, Poland and the USA.
+Students enrolled in this international Master's program study at each of the three partner universities in Germany, Poland, and the USA.
+Between the stays in Warsaw and Jacksonville a study and research trip to Asia is jointly organised by the three partners.
 Besides TH Köln, the following partner universities are involved in the program:

-Students from North and South America should contact the University of North Florida, and students from Asia should contact Dongbei University of Finance and Economics for application information.
+Students from North and South America should contact the University of North Florida, and students from Poland should the University of Warsaw for application/admission information.